Anthonypaige/investnurenergy/src/pages/air-source-heat-pumps-are-changing-the-game.md

 - **Design Flexibility**: With various styles and mounting options, mini-splits can seamlessly blend into your home's decor.

-For more on Ductless Mini-Split Systems, [check out our detailed guide](link to article).
+For more on Ductless Mini-Split Systems,check out our [detailed guide](link to article).

 ### **Finding the Right Size: A Crucial Step for Efficiency**